I’m super excited to share with you all you need to do to get employed in the establishment of your choice.

-Now as a personal trainer starting out, you might jump at the first job available, and that’s ok because let’s be honest, it’s an experience that you want to build-up that will lead to other employment opportunities if the need arises.
+Now as a personal trainer starting out, you might jump at the first job available, and that’s ok because it’s an experience that you want to build-up that will lead to other employment opportunities if the need arises.

-And by answering a number of these questions honestly, you can determine if you are offered the job, where that particular gym is the right fit for you.
+And by answering several of these questions honestly, you can determine if you are offered the job and where that particular gym fits you.

 I’ve included an Interview Evaluation worksheet with all the questions we listed above.

-Work your way through it to not only find out how to improve for the next interview you face but to determine if the position and the company are indeed what you are looking for.
+Work your way through it to find out how to improve for the next interview you face and determine if the position and the company are indeed what you are looking for.

 A simple thank you

-There’s one final thing and that’s sending a brief note to thank the interviewer for their time.
+There’s one final thing: sending a brief note to thank the interviewer for their time.

 It doesn’t have to be anything fancy, either.

-Simply thank them for the interview and their time as well as the chance to tour their gym, for example.
+Simply thank them for the interview, their time, and the chance to tour their gym, for example.

 You can also mention that you look forward to hearing their final decision regarding the post.